IBM/Fashion-MNIST-using-FfDL/seldon-deployment/README.md

 # Deploy your Fashion MNIST model with Seldon

-Since FfDL stores your trained model in your Object Storage, it's very simple to deploy it using Seldon using the following steps.
+[Seldon](https://github.com/SeldonIO/seldon-core) is an open source platform for deploying machine learning models on Kubernetes.
+Since FfDL stores your trained model in your Object Storage, it's very simple to deploy and serve it using Seldon with the following steps.

 1. Install Seldon(https://github.com/SeldonIO/seldon-core/blob/master/docs/install.md) on your Kubernetes Cluster.
 Then, install S2I(https://github.com/openshift/source-to-image#installation) for building any Seldon model image.